maydayv7/dotfiles/lib/README.md

   - `device`: Main system configuration building function, used to build the entire configuration for devices (`nixosConfigurations`) as per provided parameters
   - `mime`: Builds and sets `mimetype` values according to specified application and types
   - `script`: Builds script from specified file by removing `shebangs` and exporting as a _string_
-  - `color`: Builds specified file by replacing placeholders with respective Base16 colors from provided scheme
+  - `theme`: Builds specified file by replacing placeholders with provided theming elements

 - [`map`](./map.nix): Mapping functions primarily aimed at shortening code complexity -